Candl3-ca/Candl3-ca/README.md

 - 🎵 Jamming always on spotify! [join me @f20030515s](join me @f20030515s)

 - ⚡ Fun fact **I live in the virtual world :>**

+- Used to study in Comp Sci & Tech at Vanier college.

 <h3 align="left">Connect with me:</h3>
 <p align="left">